FAQs

 I don’t have an EV, will I still be able to park my car?

-We’re not proposing to change any of the parking restrictions at the moment, so other cars will still be able to park as before, although we hope people will be considerate & allow EV drivers to charge.
+We’re not proposing to change any of the parking arrangements at the moment, so other cars will still be able to park as before, although we hope people will be considerate & allow EV drivers to charge.
 Any future change to parking restrictions would go through the normal consultation process.

 Why switch to an electric vehicle?